-How Much Does It Cost to Run Security Camera System?
+How Much Does It Cost to Run a Security Camera System?

 Four PoE cameras plus a recorder draw about 40 watts continuously — security has a small but permanent energy line.
 At the US-average rate of 16.5¢/kWh, running a security camera system costs about $4.81/month ($57.75/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.